 Project Pericles Fund of Swarthmore College

 Eugene M. Lang ’38 and the Board of Managers of Swarthmore College created the Swarthmore Project Pericles Fund (PPF) in 2005.
-PPF supports groups of Swarthmore students who study, explore, propose, and implement social and civic-action projects.
+The Fund supports groups of Swarthmore students who propose and implement social and civic action projects whose scope and sustainability will advance solutions for the issues in question and also promote recognition of students' motivation and capability to address such major issues effectively.
 Any team of two or more currently enrolled students may apply for grants of up to $25,000 to fund projects that are visionary in scope and groundbreaking in practice.
 Projects may have a regional, national, or international focus.
 Students whose formal proposals are accepted and receive Project Pericles Fund grants are designated Periclean Scholars.

 Connecting Campus, Curriculum, & Communities

-Based upon our renewed commitment to engaged scholarship and ethical intelligence, students who are interested in applying for a grant from the Project Pericles Fund must first enroll together in a course that is directly relevant to understanding their issue area, unpacking the social problem, and/or designing project elements (if they have not already done so).
-In some cases, the project could be developed in the context of the class.
-Alternately, the faculty member instructing the course could serve as an adviser to the students as the project proposal emerges and comes to fruition.
-After that first course, students named Periclean Scholars and receiving grant funding would need to commit to taking courses with their group members throughout the lifetime of the grant.
+Based upon the Lang Center's commitment to engaged scholarship and ethical intelligence, students who are interested in applying for a grant from the Project Pericles Fund must have taken coursework that is directly relevant to understanding their issue area, unpacking the social problem, and/or designing project elements.
+In some cases, the project could be developed in the context of the class with the faculty member instructing the course serving as an adviser to the students as the project proposal emerges and comes to fruition.
+Alternately, another faculty member—preferably one whose scholarship and expertise is germane to the project at hand—can serve as a project advisor.
+Students who are named Periclean Scholars and receive grant funding need group members to commit to taking relevant courses throughout the lifetime of the grant.

 - VISION & SCOPE: The vision and scope of a project to foster systems/structure change or otherwise create social impact.